ewels/CPT-Bootstrap-Carousel/trunk/readme.txt

 3. Example output.
 Requires Bootstrap CSS and Javascript to be loaded (see documentation).

 == Changelog ==

+= 1.9.1 =
+* Titles and captions now show if present, independently of each other (previously both needed to be filled in)
+  * You can hide them by leaving blank, or setting _Show Slide Titles / Captions?_ to False in the settings
+* New German translation courtesy of @stefan-meier
+* `Undefined index` warning fixed by @pfernandez
+* Carousel items now have proper CSS IDs (by @chickahoona)
+* Fixed bug where interval of 0 was replaced with the default interval time
+* Nicer icon in the WordPress admin (thanks @stefan-meier)
+* Localization file path issue fixed (thanks @stefan-meier)

 = 1.9 =
 * Prevented the help tab from displaying on pages other than Carousel Items